eval-protocol/python-sdk/examples/README.md

 **5. Deployment (Optional for Examples, see `CONTRIBUTING.md`)**

-*   While individual examples focus on local execution and preview, the general process for deploying evaluators is covered in `development/CONTRIBUTING.md` using `reward-kit deploy`.
+*   While individual examples focus on local execution and preview, the general process for deploying evaluators is covered in `development/CONTRIBUTING.md` using `eval-protocol deploy`.
 Example-specific READMEs might also touch on this if relevant.

 ## Key Principles for Examples